 The Certificate program is also available as a stand-alone program for students not pursuing another graduate degree.

 If you have a research interest in nonprofit sector issues, the Certificate coursework will provide a grounded look at the practical problems faced in the sector.
 You will be able to spot the hot-button issues of the day, gauge the potential external interest in possible research topics, and locate data for your research.
 As faculty members in this field, we have a strong interest in providing academic field-specific socialization and support for nonprofit scholars at UO, regardless of your home department.
 We can recommend the best conferences, datasets, and journals for your research interests.

 If your interests lie outside academia (e.g., you are interested in heading a foundation specializing in your field of interest), you will need the practical skills that the Certificate emphasizes for leadership of nonprofit and philanthropic organizations.
 Your experience in the Certificate program will set you apart from and above the crowd.
 Graduates of our program report that employers, both academic and non-academic, are drawn to the Certificate listing on their curriculum vitae, and are interested and pleased to see this level of preparation for any nonprofit-related research or administrative position.

 Renee Irvin, PhD, Graduate Certificate in Nonprofit Management Program Director

 Although there are nonprofit programs in many universities around the world, University of Oregon’s nonprofit program is one of the largest, with extensive course offerings and services and large numbers of both undergraduate and graduate students.
 Read Resources for Nonprofit Organizations to find out what you can do for your organization.

-PPPM is a full institutional member of the Nonprofit Academic Centers Council (NACC).
+PPPM is an accredited member of the Nonprofit Academic Centers Council (NACC).

 Give to Nonprofit Programs